Why do we use certified non-GMO ingredients?

 6. Nuts

 All nuts are non-GMO, so feel free to munch away on these healthy, protein-rich snacks.
-You can eat them straight up, blend them into butters or add to your favorite baked goods.
-The nuts that are highest in protein include almonds, walnuts, cashews and peanuts.
+You can eat them straight up, blend them into butter, or add them to your favorite baked goods.
+The nuts that are highest in protein include almonds, walnuts, cashews, and peanuts.

 7. Oats

-Oats contain around 12 grams of protein per cup and are an inexpensive and filling way to add some extra protein into your diet.
+Oats contain around 12 grams of protein per cup and are an inexpensive and filling way to add some extra protein to your diet.
 Oats are non-GMO and can be used to make everything from cookies to veggie burgers.
-You can enjoy them for breakfast with a topping of some berries, or add some nut butter for a double dose of protein.
+You can enjoy them for breakfast with a topping of some berries or add some nut butter for a double dose of protein.

 8. Chickpeas

-Chickpeas are the main ingredient for one of our favorite snacks, hummus, but you can also enjoy them in salads, soups or in curries.
-Chickpeas have tons of protein, iron, fiber, potassium and more!
+Chickpeas are the main ingredient for one of our favorite snacks, hummus, but you can also enjoy them in salads, soups, or curries.
+Chickpeas have tons of protein, iron, fiber, potassium, and more!

 9. Other beans

-Most beans are Non-GMO, and also very rich in protein.
+Most beans are non-GMO and also very rich in protein.
 Most varieties of beans have somewhere between 29-36% of your daily protein in one cup.
-The beans that contain the most protein include white beans, borlotti beans, split peas, pinto beans and kidney beans.
+The beans that contain the most protein include white beans, white beans, split peas, pinto beans, and kidney beans.

 10. Nutritional yeast

 Nutritional yeast is cheesy-tasting yellow flakes that are made with a form of deactivated yeast.
-You can add it to just about any recipe for a whopping dose of about 8 grams of protein per two tablespoons of nutritional yeast.
-You can get non-GMO nutritional yeast at most healthfood stores and add it to your popcorn, pasta, potatoes or kale chips.
+They are the secret behind most vegan cheeses, and you can add nutritional yeast to just about any recipe for a whopping dose of about 8 grams of protein per two tablespoons of nutritional yeast.
+You can get non-GMO nutritional yeast at most health food stores and add it to your popcorn, pasta, potatoes, or kale chips.

 Why we use Non-GMO ingredients